 Clearance must be allowed for servicing of the water heater.
-Refer to page 41 for clearance data.
 The water heater must be accessible without the use of a ladder or scaffold.

 You must be able to read the information on the rating plate.
 Remember you may have to remove the entire water heater later for servicing.